Ethics of Competition

 5. No computer generated graphics or drawings are allowed in any category including Creative.
 Narrow single-color borders generated by extending canvas are allowed.

-6. Re-submission: Any entry that receives an award in a PCC competition may not be re-submitted in the same Division (print or digital) in any category.
+6. Re-submission: Any entry that receives an award in a PCC competition may not be re-submitted in any category.
+A monochrome version of a color image is considered the same image for purposes of this rule.
 No entry may be submitted more than 2 times in any one category.
-Any image which is substantially the same as an award winner is also ineligible to be submitted in the same category.
-The maximum honors any image can receive in the club is 2 (one in print, one in digital).
+If you enter the same image in 2 categories in the same month, and it takes an honor in the first category judged, it will be disqualified and not judged in the second category, so don’t do it!
+Any image which is substantially the same as an award winner is also ineligible to be submitted in the same category

-7. Manipulation rule for categories except Theme, Creative and Nature: Adding any element or object to an image that was not in the original capture is not allowed, by any technique.
+7. Manipulation rule for Color, Black & White and Pano: Adding any element or object to an image that was not in the original capture is not allowed, by any technique.
 Skies may not be replaced.
 Artistic filters are not allowed (such as motion blurs, liquefying, water color effects and the like).

 b.
-Theme, Nature and Creative: Please refer to the Category descriptions.
+Theme, Nature, Photo Travel and Creative: Please refer to the Category descriptions.